-If there were ever a magical, “cures what ails you” soup, this one would be it!
+If there were ever a magical, “cures what ails you” soup, this Instant Pot Red Lentil Soup would be it!
 Full of creamy, flavorful, good for you foods that will fill your belly with warm, comforting “food medicine” (as I like to call it).
-Winter viruses got nothin’ on this!
+Winter viruses got nothin' on this!

 I have a new obsession and it comes in a small, round, cheap, and nutritious package.
 Oh hey there lentils.
 Sorry about rejecting your existence for 30 plus years in favor of other legumes.

 I keep trying to think of a time when lentils might have offended me so much so that I ignored them for 3 decades, but I'm comin' up blank.

 Anyone else new to lentils?
 Here's a quick low down if that's the case.

 WHAT ARE LENTILS

 Lentils are a type of legume, quite inexpensive, and contain a lot of protein and fiber.
 For all those reasons, they tend to be a very popular food in many cultures – most recently, the TIDBITS culture 😉

 There are many different varieties of lentils, but the most common ones you'll find in stores and recipes are red, brown, and green.